django-webpack/webpack-bundle-tracker/README.md

 This project is compatible with NodeJS versions 12 and up.

 ## Migrating from version 1.x.y to 2.x.y
 Starting on version 2.0.0, when creating a new instance of `BundleTracker`, the usage of the `path` parameter has been fixed and it's now being used to generate the output path for the stats file, together with the `filename` parameter.
-On version 2.0.0, if the `path` parameter is ommited from the constuctor call, it will attempt to place the stats file at the `output.path` directory.
+On version 2.0.0, if the `path` parameter is ommited from the constuctor call, it will attempt to place the stats file at the `output.path` directory (if also ommited, will use `'.'` as a fallback).
 To avoid that, when migrating, double-check if the file placement is as expected.
 The usage of these parameters is documented [here](#usage) and [here](#options).

 ## Usage